What are Atoms and Molecules? – Atoms and Molecules Difference

 The concept of energy levels was introduced to explain the discrete energy states of electrons.
 Electrons in an atom can only occupy certain energy levels, and they can move between these levels by absorbing or emitting energy in the form of light.
 This quantized nature of energy levels helps to explain phenomena such as spectral lines, which are unique to each element.

 Quantum mechanics is crucial for understanding the structure of an atom.
 According to the principles of quantum mechanics, electrons do not follow fixed paths but rather exist in probabilistic regions called orbitals.
 These orbitals represent the likelihood of finding an electron in a particular region around the nucleus.
-The shape and size of orbitals vary, contributing to the diverse chemical behaviors of different elements.
+The shape and size of orbitals vary, contributing to the diverse chemical behaviours of different elements.

 Dalton’s Atomic Theory